 - Pull out those 4 important KPI’s so no digging around was necessary

-American Express have Call Centers in over 23 countries all over the world so we needed a way we could clearly organise them within the app and also create an area each SVP could customise their notifications for the call centers they handle.
+American Express have Call Centers in over 23 countries all over the world so we needed a way we could clearly organise them within the app and also create an area each SVP could customise their notifications for the call centres they handle.
 I carried out more 1-2-1 interviews, card sorting tests and some participation design sessions to get the structure organised.
-With this information we were able to create a small task flow diagram to help us plan our next steps.
+With this information, we were able to create a small task flow diagram to help us plan our next steps.

-Based on the task flow we created some wireframes and li fi prototypes and tested them within the UK.
-Once we were happy we make some hi fi prototypes in inVision to test with users in different countries.
-Once we planned the way the core content of the app itself was to work we moved on to the ‘My account’ area.
+Based on the task flow we created some wireframes and li-fi prototypes and tested them within the UK.
+Once we were happy we make some hi-fi prototypes in inVision to test with users in different countries.
+Once we planned the way the core content of the app itself was to work we moved on to the ‘My Account’ area.
 This was so important as it allowed app KPI notifications for customisation for the user.
-Below you can see a mid fi flow that I put together based on some wireframes that I created.
+Below you can see a mid-fi flow that I put together based on some wireframes that I created.
 We took the account area into prototyping- following the same process as before, starting in the UK with paper prototypes and then moved to inVision, testing in the UK again, to all our users.

 Below are 2 examples of the final outcome.
 We took this app into user testing to validate its usability according to our set measures